FOGProject/fog-docs/docs/installation/install_fog_server.md

 Now that git is installed, you should be able to clone the FOG repository.
-Generally we recommend to put the repository inside of /root but if you\'ve done this sort of thing before, put it wherever you want.
+Generally we recommend to put the repository inside of /root but if you've done this sort of thing before, put it wherever you want.
-Here\'s how you clone the FOG repository/code to your local machine:
+Here's how you clone the FOG repository/code to your local machine:

     sudo -i
     cd /root